Tennis-Team Europe win fourth consecutive Laver Cup | Sports-Games

 Team Europe entered the final day of the event needing one victory from any of the four scheduled matches to secure the win and wasted no time as they picked it up in the lead encounter for an insurmountable 14-1 lead.
 "At the end of the day, the score says that it was 14-1, but it could have gone both ways a lot of the time," Zverev said in an on-court interview.

-Andrey Rublev and Alexander Zverev clinched the Laver Cup for Team Europe with a 6-2 6-7(4) 10-3 win over Team World's Reilly Opelka and Denis Shapovalov on Sunday in Boston.
-Team Europe entered the final day of the event needing one victory from any of the four scheduled matches to secure the win and wasted no time as they picked it up in the lead encounter for an insurmountable 14-1 lead.

-"At the end of the day, the score says that it was 14-1, but it could have gone both ways a lot of the time," Zverev said in an on-court interview.
 "We (did) a lot of hard work for this victory throughout the whole week...
 The group of this team has been absolutely amazing.
-I think a lot of us came a lot closer together and to be honest I can't wait for London next year."
+I think a lot of us came a lot closer together and to be honest, I can't wait for London next year."
+Russian Rublev, who won a gold medal in mixed doubles with Anastasia Pavlyuchenkova at the Tokyo Olympics, said the Laver Cup victory was a special moment for him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)